chauff/cse1500-web-transcripts/_lectures/css.md

 <sup>Firefox's Page Inspector panel.
 Screenshot taken September 8, 2020.
 The middle pane shows a subset of all global variables defined for our course page styling.</sup>

 With those variables defined, we can replace one theme with another by changing the property values of a single CSS file (i.e. the one holding all global variables).

+While we can only take a glimpse at CSS variables here, note that they are vital to achieve a separation of concern between style and behaviour.
+Take a look at [this talk by Lea Verou](https://www.youtube.com/watch?v=kZOJCVvyF-4) to learn more about CSS variables.

 ### :bangbang: :hover, :active and :visited